|Previous College:||United States Air Force Academy '83|

 In late July of 2013, Walker was promoted to the rank of Brigadier General during his retirement ceremony from the United States Air Force.
 The ceremony, which was held in Clune Arena on the campus of the United States Air Force Academy in Colorado Springs, Colo., was officiated by General William T. Shelton, Commander, Air Force Space Command.
 General Walker was awarded the Legion of Merit during the formal proceedings.

-A recognized expert in intercollegiate athletic issues, Walker has served as chair of the NCAA Division I Wrestling Committee and was a member of the NCAA Division I Men's Ice Hockey Committee.
+A recognized expert in intercollegiate athletic issues, Walker is currently serving his second term as chair of the NCAA Division I Wrestling Committee and was a member of the NCAA Division I Men's Ice Hockey Committee from 2011-13.
 He was asked to testify as an expert panelist for the U.S. Department of Education Secretary's Commission on Opportunity in Athletics and was a key participant in the merger between two lacrosse leagues.
-He also spearheaded the formation of the Western Wrestling Conference in 2005, and served as its commissioner from its inception until 2013.
+He also spearheaded the formation of the Western Wrestling Conference in 2005 and served as its commissioner from its inception until 2013.

-Originally from Hartland Wisconsin, Walker graduated from the United States Air Force Academy in 1983 with a Bachelor of Science.
+Originally from Hartland Wisconsin, Walker graduated from the United States Air Force Academy in 1983 with a Bachelor of Science in history.
+As a varsity wrestler at Air Force, he was a three-year letterwinner under legendary coach Wayne Baughman and served as team captain his senior year.
 He earned a Master of Arts from California State University and his doctorate in physical education and sports administration at the University of Northern Colorado.

 A command pilot with nearly 3,000 hours of helicopter flight time, General Walker’s professional responsibilities have included deputy command of the 89th Operations Group, an organization of 800 people responsible for directing the safe transport of the President of the United States, Vice President, Cabinet Secretaries, members of Congress, foreign heads of state, and other dignitaries around the world.
-His roles at Andrews Air Force Base also included commander of the 1st Helicopter Squadron and experience as a military assistant to the Presidential Inaugural Committee.
+Additionally, he was Commander of the 1st Helicopter Squadron, Andrews Air Force Base, the largest helicopter squadron in the Air Force, and Commander of the 37th Rescue Flight, FE Warren AFB, WY.
+He also has experience as a military assistant to the Presidential Inaugural Committee.

-Walker is married to the former Caroline Cyr of Daleville, Ala., and they have one daughter, Kaela, who is a student at Northwestern University.
+General Walker was inducted into the National Wrestling Hall of Fame, Colorado Chapter, as an Outstanding American in 2016 and the Irish Educators 100 at the Irish Consulate in New York City in 2018.
+Walker is married to the former Caroline Cyr of Daleville, Ala., and they have one daughter, Kaela, who is a 2015 graduate of Northwestern University.